mjyc/cycle-robot-drivers/slides/20190327_rosseattlemeetup/slides.md

 ---

-## Future Work

-* Adapting the pattern in python or cpp via [ReactiveX](http://reactivex.io/)
-* More robotics tool supports for web developers, e.g., [recording](https://codesandbox.io/s/9lyowx5q0y) and [replaying](https://codesandbox.io/s/48oozw2qz7) data

-Note:

-Encourage ROS users to try reactive programming.
-Encourage web developers to program robots/use ROS. as I'd like to see web developers and roboticists working closer since both communities have a lot to learn from each other.

----

 ## Conclusion

 * Cycle.js + ROS as a reactive programming solution for robot applications
-* The [functional reactive programming](http://conal.net/papers/icfp97/) and side-effect separation (i.e., [ports and adapters pattern](http://wiki.c2.com/?PortsAndAdaptersArchitecture)) can be applied without using Cycle.js
+* The [functional reactive programming](http://conal.net/papers/icfp97/) and the side-effect separation (i.e., [ports and adapters pattern](http://wiki.c2.com/?PortsAndAdaptersArchitecture)) can be applied without Cycle.js
+* Hope to see the ROS users adapting the patterns in python or cpp via [RxPY](https://github.com/ReactiveX/RxPY) or [RxCpp](https://github.com/ReactiveX/RxCpp)

+Note:

+I believe it is time for roboticists to create interactive robot applications to make robots in human-environment more useful.
+I believe the two patterns used in Cycle.js lower friction for creating interactive application.

 ---